AlextheEngineer/Ego2Hands/README.md

     > python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --save_outputs

-    * Modify arguments in the config file for actual training.
+    * Modify the arguments below in the config file for actual training.
 We used the following values for our experiments.

       > max_iter_seg: 100000\
       > max_iter_seg_adapt: 10000\
       > display_interval: 1000\
       > save_interval: 2000
-    * Models will be saved in "models_saved" folder.
+    * Trained models will be saved in "models_saved" folder.
 Outputs will be saved in the "outputs" folder.
-    * You can also train models without the input edge channel or energy output channel (however setting "--energy" will also set "--input_edge" because the energy feature is applied incrementally).
+    * You can also train models without the input edge channel or energy output channel (note that "--energy" will also set "--input_edge" because the energy feature is applied incrementally).

   * Testing

+    - [x] Input edge channel
+    - [x] Output energy channel
+    - [ ] Testing multiple models
+    - [x] Saving outputs for visualization.

+    > python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --eval --save_outputs

+    * Evaluation results for all 8 evaluation sequences will be displayed in the terminal for model with the corresponding setting (using input edge map and energy output channel).
+    * Output visualization for all test images will be saved in the "outputs" directory.

+  * Training and testing multiple models

+    - [x] Input edge channel
+    - [x] Output energy channel
+    - [x] Training multiple models
+    - [x] Saving outputs for visualization.

+    > python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --train_all --num_models 3 --save_outputs

+    * "--train_all" and "--num_models" need to be used to train the specified amount of model instances.
+As training images are not fixed and are composited in training time, each model experiences different training instances and can have variance.
+In our experiments, most models have stable performance after training for 100k iterations with batch size of 4.

+    - [x] Input edge channel
+    - [x] Output energy channel
+    - [x] Testing multiple models
+    - [x] Saving outputs for visualization.

-  > python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --save_outputs
+    > python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --test_all --num_models 3 --save_outputs

+    * "--test_all" automatically sets "--eval" and will evaluate the number of models specified by "--num_models".
+If the script cannot find the saved model that ends with "pretrained.pth.tar", it skips the model because this indicates that a pretrained model for testing does not exist.